Location: Southwest Colorado

 Distance: 6.3 - 11.0 miles (Round Trip)

-Popular hike to three scenic lakes nestled in beautiful glacial basins set amid rugged ridges and peaks.
-Beyond the lakes the trail climbs to a dramatic pass on a ridgeline south of Mt.
+This popular hike visits three scenic lakes nestled in beautiful glacial basins set amid rugged ridges and peaks.
+Beyond the lakes the trail climbs to a dramatic pass on a ridge south of Mt.
 Sneffels (14,150-ft).

 Distance: 7.0 - 8.9 miles (Round Trip)